Definition of tread in English:

 - We were treading water in a large water basin in a generator room.

-- 3.1Fail to advance or make progress: men who are treading water in their careersMore example sentences
+- 4.1Fail to make progress: men who are treading water in their careersMore example sentences

 - So when you see the elites floating away in their yachts while you're barely treading water, before you get angry, take a moment to feel their pain.